Real Sociedad de Tenis de la Magdalena

 The Real Sociedad de Tenis de la Magdalena (/es/; "Royal Society of Tennis of la Magdalena"), commonly known as El Tenis de Santander and familiarly as El Tenis, is a private country club in Santander, Spain.
-Founded by king Alfonso XIII and a group of noblemen in April 1906, it is one of the oldest country clubs in Spain.
+Founded by king Alfonso XIII and a group of noblemen on 7 April 1906, it is one of the oldest country clubs in Spain.

 The club is located in the Magdalena Peninsula, and has over 8,000 members, having sports sections of tennis, hockey, roller hockey, swimming, bowling, and canoeing.

 Currently membership is largely reserved for the children and spouses of members only, being very restrictive towards people wishing to become affiliates.

 History

 First half of the 20th century

 Early in the century a group of noblemen decided to create a sports club which they christened as Lawn-tenis Society of Santander.
 It was installed on the premises of a velodrome, built a few years earlier near the Magdalena Peninsula.
 In the square surrounded by the racetrack they placed two cement tennis pitches, complemented by a booth, where the players could change attire.